-Judaism and recent emigration.
-In Sweden, the Jewish population is estimated at 15,000 in 2018-the world's twenty-second largest Jewish community, based on a local survey and on a total estimate of the affiliated community of about 5,600 (Dencik 2003 and 2013).
-In Poland the 2011 Census found about 2,000 persons who indicated Jewish as their only ethnicity and an additional about 5,000 persons who indicated Jewish as their second ethnicity after another one, mostly Polish (Główny Urząd Statystyczny 2012).
+2019 10,000 estimate-the world's twenty-fourth largest Jewish community.

+In Poland the 2011 Census found about 2,000 persons who indicated Jewish as their only ethnicity and an additional about 5,000 persons who indicated Jewish as their second ethnicity after a mostly Polish first one (Główny Urząd Statystyczny 2012).
 Jewish community membership was reported at 1,222.
-Pending more detailed information we upwardly adjusted our estimate to 4,500 assuming one half of those reporting multiple ethnicities would fall within the core Jewish population definition.
+We provisionally adopted an estimate of 4,500 assuming one half of those reporting multiple ethnicities would fall within the core Jewish population definition.

 In Ireland, according to the 2016 census, there were 2,557 Jews, a 28.9% increase from 2011 (Ireland Central Statistics Office 2012 and 2017).